The tropical $n$-gonal construction: Tropical abelian varieties

 \section{Tropical abelian varieties}

 In this section, we recall the theory of tropical abelian varieties.
 The definitions that we use were introduced in~\cite{LenZakharov} and differ slighly from the standard definitions (see e.g.~\cite{foster2018non}), but are equivalent to them.
 We prove a number of elementary results concerning morphisms of tropical abelian varieties.
-We then recall the Jacobian variety of a tropical curve (already introduced in~\cite{MikhalkinZharkov}) and the Prym variety of a double cover (introduced in~\cite{JensenLen}), and show that they satisfy natural universal properties.
-Finally, we prove Theorem~\ref{thm:tropical_Welters_criterion}, which is a tropical version of the homological formula for the image of the Abel--Prym (which is classically a part of Welters' criterion characterizing Prym varieties).
+We then recall the Jacobian variety of a tropical curve (already introduced in~\cite{MikhalkinZharkov}) and introduce the continuous Prym variety of a double cover (modifying the original construction from~\cite{JensenLen}), and show that they satisfy natural universal properties.
+Finally, we prove Theorem~\ref{thm:tropical_Welters_criterion}, which is a tropical version of the homological formula for the pushforward of the fundamental class under the Abel--Prym map (which is classically a part of Welters's criterion characterizing Prym varieties).